dsman1823/big_data_kul_all_projects/Assignment_3/README.md

 - Logistic Regression using Spark.ipynb: Contains the necessary code to build a Logistic Regression Classifier
 - Predicting incoming reviews with DTmodel.ipynb: Contains the code to classify incoming reviews from a streaming server using our DTmodel
 - Predicting incoming reviews with LRmodel.ipynb: Contains the code to classify incoming reviews from a streaming server using our LRmodel
-- steam_reviews.csv: Contains the collected historical set of reviews
+- collected_steam_reviews.csv: Contains the collected historical set of reviews
+- Data_Collection_from_Steam.ipynb: Contains the code used to collect the historical set of reviews